szgaljic/f6/content/docs/foundations/volatility.md

 ## Overview

-_Navigating change with precision and purpose._
+_Navigating the contours of change with curiosity and precision._

 It’s been said that the only constant in life is change.
 Software is no different; it’s a depreciating asset that must be updated, altered, and maintained to stay effective.